sustainability-zhaw/integration-test/README.md

 A backend service is a service that communicates only to the database and is triggered by other services.

 Backend Services are loosely coupled and communicate via a so called message queue.
 Such services require access to the message queue.
 Therefore, all backend services need (a) a service-specific user account with the message queue and (b) the privileges to access the message queue.
 This needs to be configured in `secrets/message-queue/definitions-users .json` in section `users` for the service accounts and in section `permissions`.

-## Service Development

-For service development it is recommended to provide a builder override that replaces the service image with a local build specification.
-Note that for this purpose the image name MUST be changed, too.
-Otherwise docker will use the original image and not the build.